Interview with Marion Burger & Ilan Cohen

 Ilan Cohen: – Exactly.
 It’s a challenge to direct attention in VR.

-Ilan Cohen: - In VR your brain immediately wants to play.
-And we realize that experiences that didn't let you do anything for a long time are very frustrating.
-We knew that we had a lot of story to tell.
+Ilan Cohen: – In VR your brain immediately wants to play.
+And we realize that the experiences that didn’t let you do anything for a long time are very frustrating.
+We knew that we had a long story to tell.
 So we were very nervous about starting with so much story and no interaction.
-And that's I think why we came up with the idea of having the menus and even the credit sequence being interactive, so that you start by doing fun little interactive things, and it's sort of a promise that we'll get into this stuff later.
+And that’s I think why we came up with the idea of having the menus and even the credit sequence being interactive, so that you start by doing fun little interactive things, and it’s sort of a promise that we’ll get into this stuff later.
 And then the mind can focus on the beginning of the story.
-I think that was helpful because there's always temptation to move around, to try things, to knock things over.
-And if someone's telling you something very emotional in this moment when you're just doing playing with things, it doesn't work.
+I think that was helpful because there’s always temptation to move around, to try things, to knock things over.
+And if someone’s telling you something very emotional in this moment when you’re just playing with things, it doesn’t work.

 Tell me about feedback.
 What people told you after experiencing “Emperor”?

-Ilan Cohen: - There are different kinds of feedbacks.
+Ilan Cohen: – There are different kinds of feedbacks.
 Lot of them are emotional.
-We knew that it was an emotional project, but didn't expect so much.
-We realized that the this story connected with many, many people who had gone through the same kind of stuff with their parents.
+We knew that it was an emotional project, but didn’t expect so much.
+We realized that this story connected with many, many people who had gone through the same kind of stuff with their parents.
 Not really aphasia, but all kinds of medical problems, alzheimers, aging...
 It was very emotional for them, but also the medium is very strong, much stronger than classic cinema.
 People use their body and they are just exhausted by emotion at the end.
 It’s all about the immersive empathy.
-That's why I came on board: I truly believed this was a story that was important to experience in VR.
+That’s why I came on board: I truly believed this was a story that was important to experience in VR.

 You want “Emperor” to be experienced by caregivers, for example, people who work in medical centers.

-Ilan Cohen: - “Emperor” reminds the user of the complex life inside someone lifeless, and that was what we discovered as we were making it.
+Ilan Cohen: – “Emperor” reminds the user of the complex life inside someone seemingly lifeless, and that was what we discovered as we were making it.

 When we were initially looking for financing, including insurance places, and we talked to some doctors, they were very excited about the concept.
 They were the ones saying it’s terrible, but sometimes you are so caught up in your job that you lose sight of the human being behind the patient.